Jonathan2251/lbd/source/gpu.rst

 .. code-block:: console

   // gpu machine code
+  load $1, &xSlot;
   sample2d_inst $1, $2, $3 // $1: %x, $2: %uv_2d, $3: %bias

-the corresponding 'Texture Unit 1' on gpu will be executing through descriptor register of gpu {x_location, 1} in this example.
+the corresponding 'Texture Unit 1' on gpu will be executing through descriptor register of gpu {xLoc, 1} in this example since memory address xSlot includes the value of xLoc.
+And 'Texture Unit 1' is triggered.

 The scenario above comes from part of my imagination.